 “A CAC is a place…and a process.”

-A Children’s Advocacy Center (CAC) is a child-friendly place where a multidisciplinary team (MDT) of professionals—including child welfare caseworkers, police, prosecutors, medical, and mental health professionals—work together with CAC staff to respond to allegations of child sexual and physical abuse.
+A Children’s Advocacy Center (CAC) is a child-friendly place where a multidisciplinary team (MDT) of professionals—including child protective services caseworkers, police, forensic interviewers, victim or family advocates, prosecutors, and medical and mental health professionals—work together to provide a child-focused, trauma-informed response to allegations of child sexual and physical abuse.

-The purpose of a CAC is to provide a child-focused response to abuse cases.
-There are many agencies that are involved in child abuse allegations, and a collaborative approach ensures the child is served in a manner that minimizes additional trauma that can be caused by an investigation.
-Rather than taking a child from agency to agency for multiple interviews in various settings, a CAC brings the process to the child.
+The purpose of a CAC is to provide a child-focused response to alleged abuse.
+There are many agencies that are involved in this response, and a collaborative approach ensures the child is served in a manner that minimizes additional trauma.
+Rather than taking a child from agency to agency for multiple interviews in various settings—a CAC brings the process to the child.
 Through the multidisciplinary team, CACs ensure that children receive all the services they may need, both on site and by referral.

-The heart of the CAC model is teamwork—bringing together professionals involved in a case right from the beginning.
+The heart of the CAC model is teamwork—bringing together all the professionals involved in a case right from the beginning.

 “The way to right wrongs is to turn the light of truth upon them.”